 Pyridoxine, pyridoxamine, and pyridoxal are rapidly absorbed from food and oral drugs by mucosal cells of the small intestine, while their phosphorylated analogs first undergo dephosphorylation and are then absorbed.

-After their uptake, PM and PN are acted on by PL kinase to form PMP and PNP respectively; then, these compounds are converted by pyridoxine (pyridoxamine) phosphate (PNP) oxidase enzyme into the coenzyme PLP.
+After their uptake, PM and PN are acted on by pyridoxal kinase to form PMP and PNP, respectively; then, these compounds are converted by pyridoxine (pyridoxamine) phosphate (PNP) oxidase enzyme into the coenzyme PLP.
 This process only occurs in hepatocytes, and to a lesser extent, in mucosal cells of the small intestine, due to a lack of PNP oxidase in most tissues.
-Due to cell membranes being impermeable to PLP, it is either dephosphorylated by phosphohydrolase enzyme so that PL can be released into the bloodstream, or is directly attached to albumin and liberated by the hepatocytes into the circulation as PLP-albumin complex.
+Due to cell membranes being impermeable to PLP, it is either dephosphorylated by phosphohydrolase enzyme so that PL can be released into the bloodstream or is directly attached to albumin and liberated by the hepatocytes into the circulation as PLP-albumin complex.
 PLP is also uptaken by erythrocytes and carried by hemoglobin to other tissues.

-Finally, protein-bound PLP is dephosphorylated, and the end-product PL in combination with the free PL in plasma is then transformed inside target tissues by the effect of pyridoxal kinase enzyme into the coenzyme PLP which is the active form of vitamin B6.
+Finally, protein-bound PLP is dephosphorylated, and the end-product PL in combination with the free PL in plasma is then transformed inside target tissues by the effect of pyridoxal kinase enzyme into the coenzyme PLP, which is the active form of vitamin B6.
 PLP is bound to various proteins inside tissues to protect it from phosphatase enzymes.

 The administration of vitamin B6 can be both via oral and intravenous routes.
 Oral vitamin B6 is the most prevalent form available, while the intravenous form is useful in some special cases, such as malabsorption syndromes, anorexia, and in patients on parenteral nutrition.
 It is also present in intramuscular and subcutaneous forms.